Kentucky was originally part of Virginia and was known as the "Kentucky County" until it became a separate state in 1792.

 In the 20th century, Lincoln County continued to evolve.
 The decline of tobacco farming led to diversification in agriculture, with corn, soybeans, and cattle becoming important commodities.
 Manufacturing and industry also emerged, contributing to the county's economic growth.
 Today, Lincoln County is a mix of rural and urban areas, with a rich history and a thriving community.

-This timeline provides a concise overview of the key events in the history of Lincoln County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Lincoln County, Kentucky.

 • 1780: Lincoln County is established as one of the original three counties in Kentucky.